Python

 Group Analytics

-Mixpanel Group Analytics allows behavioral data analysis by selected groups, as opposed to individual users.
+Mixpanel Group Analytics is a paid add-on that allows behavioral data analysis by selected groups, as opposed to individual users.

 Grouping by identifiers other than the distinct_id allows analysis at a company or group level when using Mixpanel analytics.
 Read this article to learn more about Group Analytics.